• Skip to primary navigation

 We add fried crispy sage to many of our dishes at home.
 It makes any dish look restaurant-worthy and takes minimal effort!
 We love its crunchy texture and subtle herby flavor.
 It has a hint of citrus and pine and is light and crisp to the bite.

-Crispy sage tastes especially delicious on our Spiced Vegan Butternut Squash Soup, but we also recommend it on our Easy Roasted Honeynut Squash, Creamy Pesto Pasta, or Cacio e Pepe with Burrata.
+Crispy sage tastes especially delicious on our Vegan Butternut Squash Soup, but we also recommend it on our Easy Honeynut Squash Recipe, Creamy Pesto Pasta, or Cacio e Pepe with Burrata.

 Jump to: